 The compressed pixel data consists of the compressed bit stream only, and shall not include any Sequence Items and Delimiters from the PS3.5 Encapsulated Pixel Data format.

-Compressed pixel data shall be encoded using the following Media Type media types and transfer syntaxes specified in Table 6.1.1.8-2.
+Compressed pixel data shall be encoded using the following Media Type application/dicom media type and transfer syntaxes specified in Table 6.1.1.8-2.
 Media Types corresponding to several DICOM Transfer Syntax UIDs require a transfer-syntax parameter, as shown in Table 6.5-1, to disambiguate the request.

 Note